Elucidation of the Correlation between Molecular Conformation and Shear Viscosity of Polymer Melts under Steady-State Shear Flow: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

 First, we show the results of shear-thinning behavior in linear and ring polymers by varying the chain stiffness $\varepsilon_\theta$.
 Figure~\ref{eta_gammadot} presents the simulation results of the shear viscosity $\eta$ as a function of shear rate $\dot{\gamma}$ in both linear and ring polymers.
 Parisi \textit{et al.} reported NEMD simulation results for $\eta$ as a function of $\dot{\gamma}$ for linear and ring polymers with chain stiffness $\varepsilon_\theta = 1.5$, varying the chain length $N$.~\cite{parisi2021Nonlinear} The results for $\varepsilon_\theta = 1.5$ with $N=100$, shown in Fig.~\ref{eta_gammadot}, are consistent with those reported in their study.
 When comparing linear and ring polymers, it was observed that ring polymers exhibit lower viscosity than their linear counterparts at low shear rates.
-This behavior can be attributed to the absence of chain ends in ring polymers and the enhanced chain tumbling dynamics, which lead to lower viscosity compared to linear polymers.
-In contrast, the values of $\eta$ for linear and ring polymers converge as the shear rate increases.
-This trend is also consistent with the previous study.~\cite{parisi2021Nonlinear} Furthermore, the shear-thinning behavior was characterized by exponent of $\alpha=0.80$ for linear polymers and $\alpha=0.57$ for ring polymers.~\cite{parisi2021Nonlinear} Figure~\ref{eta_gammadot} demonstrates the shear-thinning behavior in the large-$\dot{\gamma}$ regime, with consistent exponent values observed for linear and ring polymers.
+This behavior can be attributed to the absence of chain ends in ring polymers and the enhanced chain tumbling dynamics, which lead to lower viscosity compared to linear polymers.~\cite{parisi2021Nonlinear} Notably, the tumbling events under shear flow were directly identified by analyzing the time correlation function of the end-to-end vector for a chain section.
+In particular, the sudden decay of time correlation along the flow direction was found to characterize the tumbling motions.~\cite{parisi2021Nonlinear} In contrast, the values of $\eta$ for linear and ring polymers converge as the shear rate increases.
+This trend is also consistent with the previous study.~\cite{parisi2021Nonlinear} Furthermore, the shear-thinning behavior was characterized by exponent of $\alpha=0.80$ for linear polymers and $\alpha=0.57$ for ring polymers.~\cite{parisi2021Nonlinear} Figure~\ref{eta_gammadot} also demonstrates the shear-thinning behavior in the large-$\dot{\gamma}$ regime, with consistent exponent values observed for linear and ring polymers.
 Focusing on the dependence on $\varepsilon_\theta$ in Fig.~\ref{eta_gammadot}, both linear and polymer chains exhibit an increase in $\eta$ and enhanced non-linearity as $\varepsilon_\theta$ increases to 3, leading to the onset of shear thinning at lower shear rate regimes.

 We calculated the gyration tensor for each polymer chain, defined as

 where $\alpha_i$ ($\beta_i$) denotes the $\alpha$ ($\beta$) component of monomer bead $i$ with $\alpha, \beta= (x, y, z)$.
 Furthermore, $\alpha_\mathrm{CM}$ ($\beta_\mathrm{CM}$) represents $\alpha$ ($\beta$) component of the polymer chain's center of mass.
 The square of gyration radius $R_g^2$ is calculated as the sum of the eigenvalues of the gyration tensor: $R_g^2=G_1+G_2+G_3$, where the principal axes are chosen such that the diagonal elements are ordered as $G_1 \ge G_2 \ge G_3$.